Alokamit310/CSE370_Spring25_Project/README.md

 *   Aggregates and displays real-time summaries such as total pending tasks and upcoming study deadlines using optimized SQL queries.

 ### 3. Task Management (To-Do List) 📋
-*   Create, track, and highlight daily responsibilities with custom categorization.
+*   Create, track, and highlight daily responsibilities with custom color-coded categorization.
 *   Sort and filter tasks efficiently by deadline date or priority levels (High/Medium/Low).

 ### 4. Interactive Study Planner 📚